KnowThePepper

 How Hot is Aji Pineapple?
 Heat Level & Flavor

-Aji Pineapple Nutrition Facts & Health Benefits
+Aji Pineapple Nutrition Facts & Serving Context

 Like most hot peppers, Aji Pineapple delivers solid nutritional value relative to its small serving size.
 Fresh pods are a good source of vitamin C - baccatum varieties often run higher than bell peppers on a per-gram basis.
 They also provide vitamin A, vitamin B6, and small amounts of potassium and iron.